Thriving in Retirement at Asbury Solomons

 When marine biologist Mike Vecchione and his water-loving wife Susan began their search for a senior living community, what wasn’t to like about Asbury Solomons?

-Marine biologist and volunteer
+Marine Biologist and Volunteer

 Susan,71, volunteers for the Greenwell Foundation in Hollywood, MD, which specializes in providing outdoor experiences for disabled children and adults, veterans, at-risk kids, and others.
 Susan is an animal lover who enjoys kayaking and other water sports, so Greenwell provides the chance for her to share those passions with others.
 She works with the organization’s equestrian program and helps to provide horse experiences, including trail rides.